Made in Space, Inc.: Recycling of 3D printer plastic

 In 2014, NASA selected Made In Space as one of several companies to develop a recycler for 3D printed material on the ISS.
 In the follow-up solicitation, Made In Space failed to be selected for the Phase II SBIR.

 Large structure in-space manufacturing

-Made In Space is working with Northrop Grumman and Oceaneering International to build and demonstrate Archinaut, a versatile in-space robotic precision manufacturing and assembly system.
-Archinaut would enable in-space production and assembly of the backbone structures for large telescopes, repair, augmentation, or repurposing of existing spacecraft, and robotic assembly of new space stations.
-MIS is currently in ground testing of a central spar onto which rolled up solar arrays can be extended and locked into place.
-The flight demonstration, Archinaut One, is expected to be launched in 2023 aboard a Falcon 9 rocket.
+Made In Space worked with Northrop Grumman and Oceaneering International to build and demonstrate Archinaut (OSAM-2), a versatile in-space robotic precision manufacturing and assembly system.
+Archinaut aimed to enable in-space production and assembly of the backbone structures for large telescopes, repair, augmentation, or repurposing of existing spacecraft, and robotic assembly of new space stations.
+MIS performed ground testing of a central spar onto which rolled up solar arrays can be extended and locked into place.
+The flight demonstration, Archinaut One, was expected to be launched aboard a Falcon 9 rocket.

 The company has released video demonstrations of Archinaut's robotic assembly and Robotics Development Lab, as well as animations showing Archinaut's in-space assembly and manufacture capabilities.

+In 2023, the Archinaut project was concluded without proceeding to a flight demonstration.